valentyn-l/GTAIV.EFLC.Various.Fixes/README.md

 ## Just Fixes

-Main part of the mod, which includes only fixes for things that look and work incorrectly, everything else is in other sections.
+Main part of the mod, which includes only fixes for things that look and work incorrectly; everything else is in other sections.

-- Fixed roof windows on Hove Beach subway station.
+- Fixed roof windows at Hove Beach subway station.
 - Fixed glass in Charge Island's boatyard.
-- Fixed glass on random store in Hove Beach.
+- Fixed glass on a random store in Hove Beach.
 - Fixed glass on some shops in Alderney.
 - Fixed shaders on some flags in Alderney.
 - Fixed vine shaders in Rotterdam Hill.
-- Fixed grid on construction site in Bohan and Algonquin.
+- Fixed grid on the construction site in Bohan and Algonquin.
-- Fixed windows on random building in Northwood.
+- Fixed windows on a random building in Northwood.
 - Fixed ad on crane in Hove Beach.
 - Fixed billboard in Beechwood City.
-- Fixed dividers on the golf club.
+- Fixed dividers at the golf club.
 - Fixed very bright windows on buildings in Firefly Projects.
 - Fixed dirt shader in Roman's cab depot office.
-- Fixed stickers on dumpster.
+- Fixed stickers on the dumpster.
-- Removed windows transparency at the Hove Beach subway station, because street was displayed incorrectly through them, and station building itself was visible through them.
+- Removed window transparency at the Hove Beach subway station because the street was displayed incorrectly through them, and the station building itself was visible through them.
-- A lot of wrong props placement was fixed, [check maps in image album to see what has been fixed and restored](https://imgur.com/a/wpdX5E5).
+- A lot of incorrect prop placements were fixed, [check maps in the image album to see what has been fixed and restored](https://imgur.com/a/wpdX5E5).
-- Removed broken trees LOD in Bohan.
+- Removed broken tree LODs in Bohan.
-- Removed broken LOD at a couple shops in Alderney.
+- Removed broken LODs at a couple of shops in Alderney.
-- Removed broken LOD of sunken ships.
+- Removed broken LODs of sunken ships.
 - Fixed missing LOD texture in BOABO.
-- Removed broken LOD on basketball field in Algonquin.
+- Removed broken LOD on the basketball field in Algonquin.
-- Removed broken watertower LOD in BOABO.
+- Removed broken water tower LOD in BOABO.
 - Fixed broken parking LOD texture in Varsity Heights.
 - Removed broken fence LOD in Varsity Heights.
 - Removed broken conditioner LOD in Bohan.
-- Changed models of some trailers to those that matches the LODs.
+- Changed models of some trailers to those that match the LODs.
-- Fixed bushes on highway in Algonquin.
+- Fixed bushes on the highway in Algonquin.
 - Fixed bushes in Firefly Island.
 - Fixed bushes on piles of junk in Bohan.
-- Fixed bushes on abandoned bridge in Acter industrial park.
+- Fixed bushes on the abandoned bridge in Acter Industrial Park.
 - Fixed leaves in City Hall and Castle Garden City.
 - Fixed flickering billboard in Hove Beach.
-Special thanks to [Philips_27](https://gtaforums.com/profile/969448-philips_27/) for creating a [video](https://www.youtube.com/watch?v=jV5u-DDO-L8) about how this bug looks like.
+Special thanks to [Philips_27](https://gtaforums.com/profile/969448-philips_27/) for creating a [video](https://www.youtube.com/watch?v=jV5u-DDO-L8) showing how this bug looks.
 - Fixed flickering ad in Schottler.
-- Fixed missing grid texture on baseball field in Dukes.
+- Fixed missing grid texture on the baseball field in Dukes.
-- Fixed missing fence texture in Algonquin tunnel.
+- Fixed missing fence texture in the Algonquin tunnel.
 - Fixed missing billboard texture in Middle Park West district.
 - Fixed missing ventilation texture in Northwood.
-- Fixed missing tag texture on jeans in russian clothes shop.
+- Fixed missing tag texture on jeans in the Russian clothes shop.
 - Fixed missing texture on Algonquin highway dividers.
-- Fixed missing textures for objects such as ventilation, lamps, etc. in airport.
+- Fixed missing textures for objects such as ventilation, lamps, etc., in the airport.
 - Fixed missing wall texture in City Hall alleyway.
-- Fixed painting above bed in Playboy X apartment.
+- Fixed painting above the bed in Playboy X’s apartment.
 - Fixed cutscene chair texture in Roman's cab depot.
-- Fixed fences on Algonquin bridge.
+- Fixed fences on the Algonquin bridge.
-- Fixed meshes on project balconies, doors, subway railways, unfinished bridge in Bohan.
+- Fixed meshes on project balconies, doors, subway railways, and the unfinished bridge in Bohan.
 - Fixed shader of one bench (ec_hbr_bench_2).
 - Fixed grilles for conditioners and billboards.
 - Fixed tennis grid in Bohan and Dukes.
 - Fixed balcony grille in East Holland.
 - Fixed grille on windows in Firefly Projects.
 - Fixed balcony railing shader in various places.
-- Fixed grilles on various shops, making them more smoother.
+- Fixed grilles on various shops, making them smoother.
-- Fixed fence on subway bridge from Northwood to Bohan.
+- Fixed fence on the subway bridge from Northwood to Bohan.
 - Fixed Sprunk ad in Rotterdam Hill.
 - Fixed detail on freeway supports in Firefly Projects.
-- Fixed windows on couple shops in Bohan.
+- Fixed windows on a couple of shops in Bohan.
-- Fixed a lot of stuff in Firefly Island, such as: wrong object shaders, wrong object textures, missing and misplaced objects.
+- Fixed a lot of issues in Firefly Island, such as wrong object shaders, wrong object textures, and missing or misplaced objects.
 - Fixed taxi driver face variability.
 - Fixed F_Y_Tourist hairstyle properties.
-- Fixed M_Y_Platin_02 accessories textures.
+- Fixed M_Y_Platin_02 accessory textures.
-- Fixed M_O_Janitor shoes texture.
+- Fixed M_O_Janitor shoe texture.
-- Fixed M_Y_Genstreet_16 shoes texture.
+- Fixed M_Y_Genstreet_16 shoe texture.
-- Fixed M_Y_airworker headphones texture.
+- Fixed M_Y_airworker headphone texture.
-- Fixed M_Y_Gbik_Lo_02 shoes texture.
+- Fixed M_Y_Gbik_Lo_02 shoe texture.
 - Fixed F_O_Porient_01 glasses.
 - Fixed M_M_Gjam_Hi_01 wrong chain texture.
 - Fixed F_Y_FF_Burger_R wrong badge texture.
 - Fixed M_Y_Garbage pants position.
 - Fixed M_M_Pindus_02 normal and specular textures.
-- Fixed M_Y_Valet shoes texture.
+- Fixed M_Y_Valet shoe texture.
 - Fixed M_M_Securityman bracelet texture.
-- Fixed stipple.wtd, which removes grainy from fences and trees (optional, manual installation only).
+- Fixed stipple.wtd, which removes graininess from fences and trees (optional, manual installation only).
 - Fixed tanker textures.
-- Fixed incorrect wheels on Roman's Taxi during intro cutscene.
+- Fixed incorrect wheels on Roman's Taxi during the intro cutscene.
-- Fixed pissing animation speed on mission "Meltdown".
+- Fixed pissing animation speed in the mission "Meltdown."
 - Fixed hotel worker scenario coordinates in South Slopes.
-- Fixed peds wall leaning scenario coordinates in Westdyke.
+- Fixed peds wall-leaning scenario coordinates in Westdyke.
-- Fixed park gardering scenario in East Hook, now peds perform this scenario in Rotterdam Hill.
+- Fixed park gardening scenario in East Hook; now peds perform this scenario in Rotterdam Hill.
 - Fixed issue that caused manhat02.ide to break save files.
-If you have installed this file and didn't make a backup, then you can get one from "Update x.x.x" folder.
+If you have installed this file and didn’t make a backup, you can get one from the “Update x.x.x” folder.
-- Fixed issue with broken buildings LODs during night time in Berchem and Acter (problem was found on CE version, and therefore was not solved on time).
+- Fixed issue with broken building LODs during nighttime in Berchem and Acter (problem was found on the CE version and therefore was not solved on time).
-- Changed roof glass texture on Hove Beach subway station to match console one.
+- Changed roof glass texture on Hove Beach subway station to match the console version.
 - Fixed M_Y_Chinvend_01 upper clothing textures.
-- Restored beta roof texture at Brucie's garage, as well as the roofs of several buildings near this garage.
+- Restored beta roof texture at Brucie’s garage, as well as the roofs of several nearby buildings.
-- Restored couple more unused shop signs in Hove Beach, also adapted LOD textures for them.
+- Restored a couple more unused shop signs in Hove Beach and adapted LOD textures for them.
-- Restored missing ads on the Algonquin - Dukes expressway near the bus depot.
+- Restored missing ads on the Algonquin–Dukes expressway near the bus depot.
-- Fixed antenna LOD on bus depot in Downtown.
+- Fixed antenna LOD at the bus depot in Downtown.
 - Fixed missing LOD texture of ad frame in BOABO.
 - Fixed very intense reflections on some buildings in Hove Beach.
-- Restored ad close to police station in Hove Beach.
+- Restored ad near the police station in Hove Beach.
-- Restored construction scaffs in Alderney City on Bedrock St.
+- Restored construction scaffolds in Alderney City on Bedrock St.
 - Restored missing skylights on some buildings in Rotterdam Hill.
-- Added transparency to titles so they match console ones.
+- Added transparency to titles so they match the console versions.
-- Fixed very intense reflections on roof of the ferry station in Algonquin.
+- Fixed very intense reflections on the roof of the ferry station in Algonquin.
-- Restored unused shop sign in East Island City near the laundromat place.
+- Restored unused shop sign in East Island City near the laundromat.
-- Fixed broken sign LOD in Airport.
+- Fixed broken sign LOD at the airport.
-- Fixed very intense reflection of the score board in Northwood.
+- Fixed very intense reflection of the scoreboard in Northwood.
-- Fixed missing shadows of the fire escapes in Downtown and Schottler.
+- Fixed missing shadows of fire escapes in Downtown and Schottler.
-- Fixed very intense reflection on road signs in North Holland.
+- Fixed very intense reflections on road signs in North Holland.
-- Restored unused "Ammu Nation" shop sign in front of the Maisonette 9 nightclub.
+- Restored unused "Ammu-Nation" shop sign in front of the Maisonette 9 nightclub.
 - Fixed pile of rubbish transparency in Schottler.
-- Fixed issue with roof fences not casting shadows in Northwood, Bohan, Firefly Projects.
+- Fixed issue with roof fences not casting shadows in Northwood, Bohan, and Firefly Projects.
 - Fixed issue with "Golden Pier" canopy not casting shadows in Algonquin.
-- Fixed issue with fence not casting shadows on Charge Island baseball field.
+- Fixed issue with fence not casting shadows on the Charge Island baseball field.
-- Fixed wrong mesh material on building roof in Beechwood City.
+- Fixed wrong mesh material on the building roof in Beechwood City.
 - Fixed wrong rail material in Hove Beach.
 - Fixed transparency on "330th Anniversary" posters in Alderney City.
-- Reduced reflections on Brucie's garage in East Book.
+- Reduced reflections on Brucie’s garage in East Hook.
-- Fixed issue with missing shadows on Broker-Dukes tunnel.
+- Fixed issue with missing shadows in the Broker–Dukes tunnel.
-- Fixed wrong fence material on big building in Beachgate, also improved roof texture of this building.
+- Fixed wrong fence material on a large building in Beachgate; also improved the roof texture of this building.
 - Fixed wrong balcony mesh material on buildings in Rotterdam Hill.
 - Fixed broken parking LOD texture in Middle Park West.
-- Fixed parking sign night texture using LOD instead of real texture in Willis.
+- Fixed parking sign night texture using LOD instead of the real texture in Willis.
 - Fixed transparent billboard in Schottler.
-- Fixed windows transparency on some building in The Meat Quarter.
+- Fixed window transparency on some buildings in The Meat Quarter.
 - Fixed E-Cola vending machine collision.
-- Fixed M_Y_Downtown_02 wrong hat texture, also improved normal and specular textures for one of the hat variations.
+- Fixed M_Y_Downtown_02 wrong hat texture; also improved normal and specular textures for one of the hat variations.
 - Fixed F_Y_Hooker_01 hair specular texture.
 - Added missing normal and specular textures for M_O_Peasteuro_02.
 - Fixed wrong normal and specular textures for M_Y_Drug_01.
 - Fixed M_Y_Genstreet_11 wrong specular texture.
-- Changed Mallorie clothes on Luck of the Irish cutscene, so her hand won't clip through jacket and makes visible her watches in this cutscene.
+- Changed Mallorie’s clothes in the "Luck of the Irish" cutscene so her hand won’t clip through her jacket, and her watch is now visible in this cutscene.
-- Fixed issue with extra not being displayed on Bernie's head on Hating the Haters mission cutscene.
+- Fixed issue with the extra not being displayed on Bernie’s head in the "Hating the Haters" mission cutscene.
 - Fixed cutscene cord transparency.
-- Fixed pissing animation speed on mission "Meltdown".
+- Fixed pissing animation speed in the mission "Meltdown."
 - Fixed hotel worker scenario coordinates in South Slopes.
-- Fixed peds wall leaning scenario coordinates in Westdyke.
+- Fixed peds wall-leaning scenario coordinates in Westdyke.
-- Fixed park gardering scenario in East Hook, now peds perform this scenario in Rotterdam Hill.
+- Fixed park gardening scenario in East Hook; now peds perform this scenario in Rotterdam Hill.
 - Added missing normal and specular textures for M_Y_Tough_05 jacket.
 - Fixed issue with rail not casting shadows in Northwood.
 - Fixed broken waiting room sign at the ferry terminal in Alderney.
 - Fixed balcony mesh not casting shadows in Rotterdam Hill.
 - Fixed taxi driver face variability.
 - Fixed F_Y_Tourist wrong hair material.
-- Fixed M_Y_Platin_02 accessories textures.
+- Fixed M_Y_Platin_02 accessory textures.
-- Fixed M_O_Janitor shoes texture.
+- Fixed M_O_Janitor shoe texture.
-- Fixed M_Y_Genstreet_16 shoes texture.
+- Fixed M_Y_Genstreet_16 shoe texture.
-- Fixed M_Y_airworker headphones texture.
+- Fixed M_Y_airworker headphone texture.
-- Fixed M_Y_Gbik_Lo_02 shoes texture.
+- Fixed M_Y_Gbik_Lo_02 shoe texture.
 - Fixed F_O_Porient_01 glasses.
 - Fixed M_M_Gjam_Hi_01 wrong chain texture.
 - Fixed F_Y_FF_Burger_R wrong badge texture.
 - Fixed M_Y_Garbage pants position.
 - Fixed M_M_Pindus_02 normal and specular textures.
-- Fixed M_Y_Valet shoes texture.
+- Fixed M_Y_Valet shoe texture.
 - Fixed M_M_Securityman bracelet texture.
 - Fixed M_Y_Chinvend_01 upper clothing textures.
-- Fixed M_Y_Downtown_02 wrong hat texture, also improved normal and specular textures for one of the hat variations.
+- Fixed M_Y_Downtown_02 wrong hat texture; also improved normal and specular textures for one of the hat variations.
 - Fixed F_Y_Hooker_01 hair specular texture.
 - Added missing normal and specular textures for M_O_Peasteuro_02.
 - Fixed wrong normal and specular textures for M_Y_Drug_01.